Texture Analysis SolutionsPumpkin (processed) filling firmness and consistency

 Method

-For this test, the TMS-Pro Texture Analyzer was used.
+For this test, the TMS-Pro Texture Analyzer was used, now replaced by the OmniTest Texture Analyzer.
 It was fitted with a 500N Intelligent Load Cell and the Dual Extrusion Cell was selected as the optimum fixture to evaluate the desired textural qualities.
 The design of this cell allows a firmness value to be calculated in regards to the product’s resistance to flow, or movement by forcing the sample to be extruded.
 Each replication used approximately 50 grams of product in the sample container that had first been allowed to equilibrate to ambient temperature.
 Once placed on the texture analyzer, the plunger moves down into the sample at a speed of 250 mm/min.
 This prodedure was setup as a back extrusion test, in which the product flows around the plunger andback up toward the opening at the top of the sample cup.
 At the conclusion of the test, the TL-Pro software is used to calculate the peak force that occurs during the test.
 This force directly correlate with the firmness of the product.
 A higher force is representative of a product that is said to be of a firmer consistency and more resistant to flow.

 Results

-The graphical representation from TL-Pro (force applied, against cumulative displacement), of the test results for the pumpkin samples, is shown here:
+The graphical representation from TL-Pro (force applied, against cumulative displacement), of the test results for the pumpkin samples, is shown here.

 The two traces on the graph are representative of the two sample groups that were tested—low-sugar formulation and standard (“control”).
 Graphically, this shows that the low-sugar sample requires more force to be compressed.
 Based on conversations with the manufacturer, this seems to support their observations as the low-sugar product is said to be more firm and be more resistant to movement, the texture analyzer results enabling a quantifiable way to monitor and control this variation.